-Just like male physique competitors, females are no strangers to artificial physical enhancement.
-The whole contest is supposed to present the beauty of the female body, at least according to the manual, and yet it seems that people are actually trying their best to recreate an imaginary, unnatural appearance.
+Female physique competitors are no strangers to artificial enhancement.
+The contests are supposed to present the beauty of the female body, at least according to the manual, and yet it seems that the contestants are actually trying their best to recreate an imaginary, unnatural appearance.

 The Less I Look Like Myself, The Better

-The main goal of working out is to enhance your natural physical qualities in a positive direction while requiring a spiritual evolution as well.
-Working out in the gym is meant to teach you about both – the body and the mind.
+The main goal of working out is to enhance your physical and spiritual qualities in a positive direction.
+In other words, training is meant to improve both – the mind and the body.

-It seems that the whole goal of every physique competitor is to look the least like herself and the most like a barbie doll, created by a designer suffering from a peculiar fetish for the artificial.
+It seems that goal of every physique competitor is to look the least like herself and the closest to a Barbie doll, created by a designer suffering from a peculiar fetish for the artificial.

-Since the desired look cannot be achieved naturally, female physique competitors use anabolic steroids and other PED to get it.
+Since the required & desired look cannot be achieved naturally, female physique competitors use anabolic steroids and other PED to get there.

-A glimpse at the 3D deltoids of physique competitors is enough to know that something is going on and that something is not a special kind of diet.
-It’s the good old classic ‘juicing’.
+A glimpse at the 3D deltoids of physique competitors is enough to know that something is going on.

-The list of artificial enhancers used by female physique competitors is actually quite long:
+The list of artificial enhancers in the arsenal of a modern female physique competitor is actually quite long:

 1. Breast implants

-Having big breasts is very important for a female that’s supposed to have a seductive appearance.
-However, when your body fat is so low that you have visible veins on your abs, it’s kinda hard to maintain any kind of breast size.
-That, and the fact that not every female has good porn star like breasts in the first place, is the reason why breast implants a.k.a. fake tits are so common among physique competitors.
+Having a full and tight breast is very important for a female trying to look as seductive as possible.
+However, when your body fat is so low that you have visible veins on your abs, it’s kinda hard to maintain a decent breast size.
+That and the fact that not every female has good boobs in the first place is the reason why implants a.k.a. fake tits are so common among physique competitors.